Tacoma Eastern Railroad: Expansion

 Once incorporated, the Hart brothers set out to tap vast stands of virgin forests in the foothills of Mount Rainier by building southward through the gulch that now bears the name of that railroad.
-The Puyallup Indians used this route prior to pioneer settlement and referred to the gulch at the head of Commencement Bay as Wad Shum Shum, which means "the trail to high ground."
-During this important building phase the Hart brothers managed to extend the railroad through the steep gulch, terminating about seven miles south of Tacoma near South 97th Street in a grove of virgin timber that is now the Midland neighborhood.
+The Puyallup people used this route prior to pioneer settlement and referred to the gulch at the head of Commencement Bay as Wad Shum Shum, which means "the trail to high ground."
+During this important building phase, the Hart brothers managed to extend the railroad through the steep gulch, terminating about seven miles south of Tacoma near South 97th Street in a grove of virgin timber that is now the Midland neighborhood.

 Economic problems

-In 1892, a massive fire had destroyed the Hart Brothers Tacoma sawmill.
+In 1892, a massive fire had destroyed the Hart Brothers' Tacoma sawmill.
 They attempted to salvage their commercial assets by leveraging their real estate holdings with ill-conceived bank notes.
 Although considered an accepted practice, the timing could not have been worse as the economic Panic of 1893 spelled the eventual doom of the Hart Brothers and their far-flung enterprises.
 During this period of decline and decay, the Tacoma Eastern Railroad languished until the economy rebounded with the free-spending days of the Yukon Gold Rush of 1899.